-Field of View Stop Angle Enter the field of view (FOV) stop angle in the field provided.
-This will adjust the start FOV angle to that specified.
-NOTE: This option is only available for the DS8110 scanner.
-Barcode Select the check box to enable Advanced Code Reconstruction (ACRTM) when Reconstruction reading the code.
+Field Name Definition Barcode Reconstruction Select the check box to enable Advanced Code Reconstruction (ACRTM) when reading the code.
 If not checked, standard linear reading mode will be used.
-Enable Stacked Select the check box to improve code reconstruction when two or more codes (of Codes the same or different symbologies) are stacked one on top of the other with little or no space between them.
+Enable Stacked Codes Select the check box to improve code reconstruction when two or more codes (of the same or different symbologies) are stacked one on top of the other with little or no space between them.
 Overflow Start Ratio Enter the minimum expected width of the barcode starting quiet zone, expressed in number of modules from 1 to 50.
 Overflow Stop Ratio Enter the minimum expected width of the barcode stopping quiet zone, expressed in number of modules from 1 to 50.